-Without intervention, groundwater would flood the Central Deborah Gold Mine tourist attraction and flow into local waterways which would create environmental and amenity impacts.
+Without intervention, groundwater would flood the Central Deborah Gold Mine tourist attraction and flow into local waterways which could create environmental and amenity impacts.

 DELWP is working with the community, stakeholders and local agencies (including the City of Greater Bendigo and Coliban Water) on this issue.
 An interim solution has been implemented while a long-term solution is developed.